elbernaderen/machine-learning-signal-finder/README.md

 # mensajero_d.py
 ## Description
-Here we have a signal bot trading, that using [telegram](https://python-telegram-bot.readthedocs.io/en/stable/) sends signals with a [predictor](https://github.com/elbernaderen/machine-learning-signal-finder/blob/main/README.md#amplitudespy) made with Machine Learning, trained with a some crypto-currency historical database, obtained with the [Binance](https://resilient-quant-trader.medium.com/scraping-crypto-currency-historical-data-from-binance-using-python-9c0e77c04df7) library.
+Here we have a signal bot trading, that using [telegram](https://python-telegram-bot.readthedocs.io/en/stable/) sends signals found with a [predictor](https://github.com/elbernaderen/machine-learning-signal-finder/blob/main/README.md#amplitudespy) made with Machine Learning, trained with a some crypto-currency historical database, obtained with the [Binance](https://resilient-quant-trader.medium.com/scraping-crypto-currency-historical-data-from-binance-using-python-9c0e77c04df7) library.
 ## Must install
 [pandas](https://pandas.pydata.org/), [numpy](https://numpy.org/install/) and [scipy](https://scipy.org/install/) libraries are used to work with data frames and lists.
+With [sklearn](https://scikit-learn.org/stable/install.html) we can use the model with the predictor.

 Will use [bina.py](https://github.com/elbernaderen/machine-learning-signal-finder#binapy) to download the actualized data to make the prediction.

 Also need [yaml](https://pypi.org/project/PyYAML/) to save and read the api data in a yml file.
 ## Usage:
 As this bot use Telegram to send messagess, we'll need the user id of the receiver and the API key from the count of telegram that we'll use, and this data will be set in the yml file **telconfig** that is in the ignore folder.